-Demos - Audio Books
+Demos - Audiobooks

-by Thomas E. Ricks - Penguin Books
+by Thomas E. Ricks - Penguin Random House

-by Jeremy Siegel - Random House
+by Gordon S. Wood - Penguin Random House

 by Joyce Carol Oates - Rea Short Story Award Winners